-- The ill child must either visit their doctor to get a COVID test or visit an urgent center for professional testing.
+- The ill child must either visit their doctor to get a COVID test, be tested through the School’s testing program, or visit an urgent center for professional testing.

 * Important please note that the in-home testing protocol above pertains ONLY to situations when healthy child(dren) have a sick sibling.